 It Takes The Moisture Out of Hair

-Since colored hair looks its best when it’s moisturized, you need to know that apple cider vinegar sucks the moisture out of hair.
+Because colored hair looks best when it’s moisturized, you should be aware that apple cider vinegar draws moisture from the hair.

 To make your hair’s color look its healthiest and most colorful, avoid using apple cider vinegar more than once per week.
 Any more than that and you risk severely drying out the hair.
 Think of your hair like a plant: it needs moisture to grow and to retain its beautiful color.